monzo/progression-framework/frameworks/techops.md

           - "You know who the experts are and delegate accordingly"
       - level: 5
         criteria:
           - "Constantly innovating, learning, teaching and looking for new ways to do things which haven't been done before.
 Shares these new ways of doing things internally and externally.
-Is a recognised industry expert outside of Monzo."
+Is a recognised industry expert outside of Bright."
           - "Comfortable creating optimal technical proposals within their area of expertise."
           - "Wide breadth of knowledge"
           - "Can easily context switch within their area and pick up new concepts"